Three-component Bose-Einstein condensates and wetting without walls: GP theory, interfacial tensions and wetting in a three-component BEC mixture

+The GP theory applies the Bogoliubov mean-field theory for ultracold Bose gases to spatially inhomogeneous systems.
+A necessary condition for the validity of the mean-field approach is $\rho a^3 \ll 1$, with $\rho$ the number density and $a$ the s-wave scattering length \cite{Dalfovo,Pita}.
+The condition is satisfied for weakly interacting dilute gases, mixtures of which are considered in this paper.
+In the following the mean-field GP theory is adopted at $T=0$.
+This approach captures much of the physics of experimental interest in dilute Bose gases at ultralow $T$.
 For our purposes, the GP theory is cast as follows.
-The simple-harmonic-oscillator characteristic length of the conventional magnetic trap is assumed to be 5 $\mu$m or longer and therefore the confining potential is taken to be constant across the BEC interfaces of interest.
+The simple-harmonic-oscillator characteristic length of the conventional magnetic trap is assumed to be 5 $\mu$m or longer, which is large compared to the scattering lengths and healing lengths of the system.
+Therefore, in the calculations the confining potential is taken to be constant across the BEC interfaces of interest.

 In the grand canonical ensemble particle numbers are conveniently controlled by chemical potentials.
-Three pure-component condensates $i=1,2,3$ are present in a volume $V$, with atomic masses $m_i$, chemical potentials $\mu_i$, order parameters $\psi_i$ and (local) mean densities $n_i ({\bf r}) \equiv |\psi_i ({\bf r}) |^2 $.
-The grand potential reads,
+Three components (atomic species) $i=1,2,3$, are assumed to be present in a volume $V$, with atomic masses $m_i$, chemical potentials $\mu_i$, macroscopic wave functions $\psi_i$ and (local) mean densities $n_i ({\bf r}) \equiv |\psi_i ({\bf r}) |^2 $.
+The wave functions play the roles of order parameters.
+Henceforth a notation is adopted to conform to that in \cite{VSIc}.
+The grand potential is the following functional,